bdavidxyz/blackbox-spa-js/README.md

 - Mouse gesture can not be simulated
 - As of now, only MVC frameworks that integrates nicely with jQuery can use the tool.

+## Credits

+- blackbox-spa is a fork from [ngScenario](https://github.com/angular/bower-angular-scenario).
+However, ngScenario can not be used outside the Angular world.
+The tool has been hacked so that any javascript application could be blackbox-tested.
+- Samples under test are all part of the TodoMVC project.

 ## TODOs :

 - Extends the matchers so that any JS object can be easily asserted
 - Find a way to trigger the events without jQuery
+- Build a website with demo

 ## Final word